Merkaz

 203-659-3597

-She offers a unique perspective on Jewish life, from having an observant background before returning to her Conservative roots at Congregation B’nai Torah in Trumbull, now Or Hadash.
+She brings a unique perspective to Jewish life, shaped by an observant upbringing and a return to her Conservative roots at Congregation B’nai Torah in Trumbull, now part of Or Hadash in Fairfield.

-Lisa is committed to fighting food insecurity locally through her involvement with the Connecticut Food Bank, and has been a public advocate and speaker raising awareness about Male and Metastatic Breast Cancer.
-She is the Chair of Adult Education on the Board of Congregation Or Hadash in Fairfield.
+Lisa is deeply committed to tikkun olam, with long-standing involvement in addressing food insecurity through the Connecticut Food Bank.
+She has also been a public advocate and speaker, raising awareness about male and metastatic breast cancer.
+Most recently, she served as Chair of Adult Education, a member of the Executive Committee, and on the Board of Or Hadash in Fairfield.

-Now a resident of Trumbull, Lisa lived with her late husband and their six children in the Brooklawn section of Bridgeport for nearly 30 years.
-She grew up in Westport and was raised at Congregation Beth El in Norwalk under Rabbi Jonas Goldberg (of blessed memory).
-She attended Southern New Hampshire University, and multiple programs at Bank Street College of Education in New York.
+A longtime Connecticut resident, Lisa lived with her late husband and their six children in the Brooklawn section of Bridgeport for nearly 30 years and now resides in Trumbull.
+She grew up in Westport and was raised at Congregation Beth El in Norwalk under Rabbi Jonas Goldberg (z”l).
+Lisa attended Southern New Hampshire University and completed multiple professional programs at Bank Street College of Education in New York.

 Gennifer Lippman